Morning. I flick open the kitchen window slats to see a rogue snowstorm.

 Seemed the night before someone had pressed pause on spring in exchange for the scourge of winter.
 And I have a plane to catch.

 The fickleness of Halifax weather notwithstanding, it is still a shock.
 The night before had been a lovely spring evening.
-So balmy was it, in fact, that on my way out the door, confident of clear skies ahead, I’d slipped on shoes, rather than rain or snow boots, and a light spring jacket.
+So balmy was it, in fact, that on my way out the door and confident of clear skies ahead, I’d slipped on shoes, rather than rain or snow boots, and a light spring jacket.
 When I got outside, I took the sound of a few dried leaves skipping along the sidewalk beside me as evidence of my weather assessment.

 So it’s no wonder when someone interjected “Snow is coming,” that I buried, ignored or plain forgot the cautionary statement.